FarronF/limerick-council-meetings/meetings/2018/01/22-Full Meeting of Limerick City and County Council/Minutes Ordinary Meeting - Full Meeting of Limerick City and County Council - 27 November 2017.md

 •

-Concern was expressed in relation to getting value for money for events.--- 16
+Concern was expressed in relation to getting value for money for events.
+---
+16

 In relation to New Year's Eve Fireworks Display, mixed views were expressed by the